Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Analysis

-In a molecular Green's function or self-energy, there are dense manifolds of singularities outside of the central overlapping bracket enclosing principal roots.
-Therefore, in practice, their perturbation expansions are convergent only in this central bracket and the two terminal (the lowest and highest $\omega$) brackets, but are nonconvergent elsewhere.
+In a molecular Green's function or self-energy, there are dense manifolds of singularities outside the central overlapping bracket, which encloses most principal roots and some low-energy satellite roots.
+Therefore, in practice, their perturbation expansions are safely convergent only in this central overlapping bracket as well as in the two terminal overlapping brackets.
+The central overlapping bracket is an overlap of the bracket bounded by the highest 2p1h and lowest 2h1p HF orbital energy differences and the bracket demarcated typically by the least negative and least positive singularities of the exact self-energy \cite{SunBartlett1996}.
+Only the roots in this central overlapping bracket, be they principal or satellite, are reliably determined by MBGF($n$).